ejm714/scipy_proceedings/papers/emily_dorne/main.md

 CyFi correctly identifies 306 of 389 blooms, while CyAN correctly identifies 169 (true positives).
 CyFi correctly identifies 241 of 367 non-blooms, while CyAN correctly identifies 332 (true negatives).

-This performance shows it is possible to effectively detect cyanobacteria using machine learning on Sentinel-2 data.
-This extends cyanobacteria detection from 300m resolution to 10m resolution, therefore capturing small, inland water bodies across the U.S.
+This performance shows that CyFi offers similar accuracy as a leading tool but at 10m resolution instead of 300m.
+This dramatic increase in spatial granularity enables remote sensing-based bloom detection in small, inland water bodies across the U.S.

 ### Using CyFi